German Shepherd Now

 • No references from previous buyers

 The GSDCA breeder directory is a starting point for finding breeders who meet breed club standards.
 Being listed doesn’t guarantee perfection, but it filters out the worst actors.
+For a deeper guide on vetting breeders, see our article on how to find a reputable German Shepherd breeder.

 What Health Testing Costs the Breeder